Which is the right position for you to sleep – Stop sleeping in that spot!

 Best way to sleep : Sleep on the back

 The first good thing that can prevent sleeping on your back is neck and back pain by maintaining head, neck and spine neutral position.
-The positive thing is, it minimizes the wrinkles literally.
+The positive thing is that it minimizes wrinkles.
 The explanation for this is that nothing drives your face against it.

 In reality snoring is the only negative thing you consider when you sleep on your back.
 If you have snoring problems, you should find the right pillow.
 It’s got to be a puffy one, because it’s going to keep your head and neck covered up without pulling up much of your hair.

-Better place to sleep: To lie on the side
+Better position to sleep: To lie on the side

 This is simply a posture which is very effective in such a way that by elongating the spine, it eliminates snoring.